University of Glasgow

 Selection procedure

-Shortlisting: All applications (anonymised) are assessed, independently by a panel of NHS Board representatives or clinical supervisors and programme organisers using standardised scoring criteria.
+All applications (anonymised) are then assessed, independently by a panel consisting of an NHS Board representative and a programme team member.
+Panellists rate each application independently using standardised scoring criteria.
 On the basis of candidates' applications, the short-listing panel considers:

 Based on these criteria we assess candidates' overall readiness for training in clinical psychology.
 These domains are included in the assessment of minimum criteria for inclusion in the disability confident scheme.

 Once shortlisting is complete, candidates are ranked.
-Top ranked candidates, along with candidates that have opted in to the disability confident scheme and meet all minimum criteria, will be invited for interview.
+Top ranked candidates, along with candidates that have opted in to the disability confident scheme and meet all minimum criteria, will be invited for interview and to take part in the “role play” task.
+Both are conducted remotely using MSTeams.

 Following shortlisting those candidates invited to interview are provided with information regarding NHS Boards and training alignments.
 Prior to interview, candidates are asked to indicate their preferences for the NHS Boards and alignments in which they wish to be considered to undertake their training.
 These preferences will be used to match successful candidates to posts during the final allocation process.